Norfolk, VA (Neurology)

 Carmen Fuentes, MD

-- Graduated from the Medical School Universidad Autonoma de Guadalajara in Jalisco, Mexico.
+- Graduated from la Universidad Autonoma de Guadalajara in Jalisco, Mexico.

-- Completed a movement disorders fellowship at Ochsner Medical Center in New Orleans.
+- Completed a movement disorders fellowship at Ochsner Medical Center in New Orleans, LA.

 Ingrid Loma-Miller, MD

-- Graduated from Reed College in Portland, Oregon and the Medical School Universidad Autonoma de Guadalajara in Jalisco, Mexico.
+- Graduated from Reed College in Portland, OR and attended la Universidad Autonoma de Guadalajara in Jalisco, Mexico.

-- Completed an internship and residency in pediatrics at Maria Fareri Children's Hospital.
+- Completed a residency in pediatrics at Maria Fareri Children's Hospital in Valhalla, NY.